50 Latest Second IELTS Topics

 Want to improve your IELTS score?
 Get instant feedback and learn from your mistakes!

-The first chart below shows how energy is used in an average Austrailian household.
-The second chart shows the greenhouse gas emissions which result from this energy use.
-Summarize the information by selecting and reporting the main features.
+The first chart below shows how energy is used in an average Australian household.
+The second chart shows the greenhouse gas emission which result from this energy use.
+Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 The first chart below shows the percentage of school-aged girls and boys who were at secondary school in four regions of the world in 2000.
 The second chart shows the percentages of college-aged men and women in higher education in the same year.